aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

 ## Function `create_resource_address`

-Basic account creation methods.
-This is a helper function to compute resource addresses.
-Computation of the address involves the use of a cryptographic hash operation and should be use thoughtfully.
+Basic account creation methods.<br/> This is a helper function to compute resource addresses.
+Computation of the address<br/> involves the use of a cryptographic hash operation and should be use thoughtfully.

 <pre><code>public fun create_resource_address(source: &amp;address, seed: vector&lt;u8&gt;): address<br/></code></pre>